 Many still seeking food, shelter a year after Haiti quake

 In the days after the magnitude 7.2 quake hit, they gathered sheets, tarpaulins and wood and made a shelter for themselves and their three children.
 More than a year after the Aug.
-14, 2021,, quake, they are still living in the same makeshift tent like hundreds of others, and still wondering if anyone will help them.
+14, 2021, quake, the family is still living in the same makeshift tent like hundreds of others, and still wondering if anyone will help them.

 If recent history is any guide, few people will.